pdronenko/retro-pong/README.md

 Network capable Pong.

-This project was generated using [Nx](https://nx.dev).

-Frontend part - Angular 13.
-Backend - NestJS 8.
+- Nx mono repository, Angular 13 for the frontend, NestJS 8 for the backend
+- CI/CD based on Heroku+Github, deploying on every main branch push

-Frontend just for a view, all logic is on the backend side.
+- All of the player and ball positions logic is located on the backend side, frontend is just for displaying data
+- Position data sending/receiving via WebSockets
+- 55+ FPS during the game - frontend is fully optimized, no extra angular change detections

 ## Try it
 Open on [Heroku](https://retro-pong.herokuapp.com/)